mikkyang/rust-jwt/README.md

 ```

 ### Store
 A `Store` can be used to represent a collection of keys indexed by key id.
-By default this is implemented
-for all `Index<&str>` traits.
+Right now, this is only automatically implemented for `BTreeMap` and `HashMap` with `Borrow<str>` keys.
+If specialization lands then it will be implemented for all `Index<&str>` traits as it was before.

 For the trait `SignWithStore`, the key id will be automatically added to the header for bare claims.
 Because claims do not have a way to specify key id, a tuple of key id and claims is necessary.
 For